scipion-em/docs/_sources/docs/developer/scipion-java.rst.txt

 to ShowJ and Particle Picking include:

-* xmipp.ij.commmons : Contains ImageJ-related classes (In ShowJ we use and extend ImageJ to display and process images), such as Xmipp canvas with customized events, Xmipp image window with our menu and imageplus loader.
+* xmipp.ij.commons : Contains ImageJ-related classes (In ShowJ we use and extend ImageJ to display and process images), such as Xmipp canvas with customized events, Xmipp image window with our menu and imageplus loader.
 * xmipp.jni : Contains Java bindings with Xmipp C++ code